-In the shade of the Paulownia tree: Alexander square II, London
+In the shade of the Catalpa tree: Alexander square II

 This garden is on two levels that correspond with the ground floor and basement of a Grade ll listed building currently under renovation by Smallwood Architects.
 We will enclose the ground floor on two sides with a slatted iroko fence, using verticals of different widths and depths to avoid monotony and add drama to the garden boundary.